RMerl/asuswrt-merlin/README-merlin.txt

 custom config files you have created.
 Those config override files must be stored in /jffs/configs/.
-To have a config file appended to the one created by the firmware, simply add ".append" at the end of the file listed below.
-For example, /jffs/configs/dnsmasq.append will be added at the end of the dnsmasq configuration file that is created by the firmware, while /jffs/configs/dnsmasq would completely replace it.
+To have a config file appended to the one created by the firmware, simply add ".add" at the end of the file listed below.
+For example, /jffs/configs/dnsmasq.conf.add will be added at the end of the dnsmasq configuration file that is created by the firmware, while /jffs/configs/dnsmasq.conf would completely replace it.

 Note that replacing a config file with your own implies that you